 After the THC metabolizes and gets to your brain, depending on how much you ate, you may have a pretty cerebral high.
 These can be mild, or extreme.
 It knocks some people out for a few hours or makes you feel a little bit outside yourself.
 I personally don’t like when I get the cerebral effect, but a lot of people do.

 It makes me feel quiet and heavy, but ultra-creative.
 Depending on how much you ate, you can sleep and still feel this effect in the morning.
 There are also a lot of reports of a hallucinogenic effect when you’ve ingested too much.

-The body highs are my favorite, but they are very intense.
+The body highs are my favorite, but they’re very intense.
 Sometimes you just feel a little tingly and relaxed, and other times you can feel couch locked and very very sleepy.
 Since edibles have a long-lasting effect, the body high can last 3-5 hours, but I have experienced a body high that lasted 8 hours.
 I was still feeling it when I woke up the next morning.
 This can be good or bad depending on how the experience feels and whether or not you have somewhere to be the next morning.

-Eating more than you should lead to 7-10 hours of a couch-locked feeling, queasiness, paranoia, and hallucinations, which is why being way overly cautious and learning your limits is of the utmost importance.
-Always consume edibles responsibly in a safe place.
+Eating more than you should will lead to 7-10 hours of a couch-locked feeling, queasiness, paranoia, and hallucinations, which is why being way overly cautious and learning your limits is more important than getting an insane high.
+Always consume edibles responsibly and in a safe place.

 How Do Edibles Affect You?

 You can never know until you try.
 Keep an open mind, but always be smart about it.
 Start with a little, and be patient if you want to enjoy the effects of edibles.